 Bridgeport in Belmont County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 4.349′ N, 80° 44.466′ W. Marker is in Bridgeport, Ohio, in Belmont County.
-Marker is at the intersection of Main Street (U.S. 40) and Lincoln Avenue (Ohio Route 7), on the right when traveling west on Main Street.
+40° 4.345′ N, 80° 44.456′ W. Marker is in Bridgeport, Ohio, in Belmont County.
+Marker can be reached from the intersection of Main Street (U.S. 40) and Allen Street.
 Touch for map.
-U.S. 250, the Cadiz Pike, joins U.S. 40 here to cross to West Virginia.
 Marker is in this post office area: Bridgeport OH 43912, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-The National Historic Road in Ohio (a few steps from this marker); Ohio County / State of Ohio (approx. 0.2 miles away in West Virginia); Camp Carlile (approx. ¼ mile away in West Virginia); Charles Ellet, Jr. (approx. 0.7 miles away in West Virginia); Augustus Pollack (approx. 0.8 miles away in West Virginia).
+At least 8 other markers are within walking distance of this marker.
+Historic Bridgeport (a few steps from this marker); Ohio County / State of Ohio (approx. 0.2 miles away in West Virginia); Camp Carlile (approx. ¼ mile away in West Virginia); Charles Ellet, Jr. (approx. 0.7 miles away in West Virginia); Augustus Pollack (approx. 0.8 miles away in West Virginia); Marsh Wheeling Stogies (approx. 0.8 miles away in West Virginia); List House (approx. 0.8 miles away in West Virginia); Wheeling Suspension Bridge (approx. 0.8 miles away in West Virginia).

 Credits.
 This page was last revised on August 5, 2020.
 It was originally submitted on November 2, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 This page has been viewed 457 times since then and 30 times this year.
 Photos: 1, 2, 3, 4. submitted on November 2, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.